kenocatabay/kenocatabay.github.io/cv.md

 * The effects of information policy in gun-related violence
 * Methods to increase information accessbility for low-income communities
 # Education
-2018 | M.S. in Information, Florida State University
+2019 (Anticipated) | M.S. in Information, Florida State University

 2017 | B.A. in English - Editing, Writing, & Media, Florida State University
 > *cum laude*
 # Employment
 2017 - 2018 | Graduate Assistant at FSU Libraries, Florida State Univeristy

-Assist with projects in the Office of Digital Research and Scholarship under the supervision of Micah Vandegrift.
-Conducting research pertaining to library practices and open data sharing.
-Clerical work around the office, including event planning.
-Presenting research findings and leading “Introduction to Python” workshops.
+Assisted with projects in the Office of Digital Research and Scholarship under the supervision of Micah Vandegrift.
+Conducted research pertaining to library practices and open data sharing.
+Performed clerical work around the office, including event planning.
+Presented research findings and lead “Introduction to Python” workshops.

 2017 - 2018 | Research Assistant at Florida Center for Reading Researrch, Florida State University